jeremy9959/Mathematics-for-Machine-Learning/chapters/05-logistic-regression.md

 Suppose that we are trying to convince customers to buy our product by showing them advertising.
-Our experience teaches us that there is no deterministic relationship between how often a potential customer sees one of our ads and whether or not they purchase our product, nevertheless it is the case that as they see more ads they become more likely to make a purchase.
+Our experience teaches us that there is no deterministic relationship between how often a potential customer sees one of our ads and whether or not they purchase our product; nevertheless, it is the case that as they see more ads they become more likely to make a purchase.
 Logistic regression is a statistical model that captures this idea.

 To formulate this situation mathematically, let's imagine that we are trying to model a random event that depends on a parameter.
 The random event might be a user deciding to make a purchase from a website, which, in our very simple model, depends on how many times the user saw an advertisement for the product in question.
 But we could imagine other situations where the chance of an event happening depends on a parameter.
 For example, we could imagine that a student's score on a certain test depends on how much studying they do, with the likelihood of passing the test increasing with the amount of studying.